support your local gym

 It might not look as pretty, but holy fuck it works!

-Honestly, I wish I’d known this sooner because I feel like an utter cock taboggan having missed out on the chance to use some truly amazing equipment.
+Honestly, I wish I’d known this sooner because I feel like an utter cock taboggan for having missed out on the opportunity to use some truly amazing equipment.

 Learn from that.